Lung Cancer Overview

 LUNG CANCER CARE

-Only 6% of federal government dollars spent on cancer research was spent on lung cancer research in 2022.1
+Only 6% of federal government dollars spent on cancer research was spent on lung cancer research.

 Where NSCLC & SCLC Begin7